Bhavish089/BotniAi/README.md

-# Bytecrafter is a repository for Bytecraft's Developer and Admin

-## 🌾 Botni A.I – Smart Farming Assistant for India
+# 🌾 Botni A.I – Smart Farming Assistant for India

 Botni A.I is a modular, voice-first, offline-capable mobile app designed to empower Indian farmers with real-time support through AI and local NGOs.
 Built for Smart India Hackathon 2025, it bridges the gap between rural communities and smart technology.